L&Q charcoal textured image on content page header

 One Goal, our free summer holiday programme was launched with Charlton Athletic in 2015.

-It enabled over 11,000 young people to take part in exciting activities over their holidays.
+It enabled more than 11,000 young people to participate in exciting activities over their holidays.
 It was the largest free holiday programme in the county at the time.

-You can find out more about the One Goal programme in our media centre.
+You can learn more about the One Goal programme in our media centre.

 2016